mathildefaanes/us_brain_tumor_segmentation/README.md

 or by following the instructions from nnUNet: https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/setting_up_paths.md

 ### Download model-files
-The necassary model-files to run inference can be found under Releases.
+The necessary model-files to run inference can be found under Releases.
 Download the zip-file of the model you want to test and un-zip the folder.
 Place it inside your nnUNet_results folder.
 The zip-file contains the following files:

     Dataset50X_MODELNAME/
     ├── inference_information.json